Borderlands (series): Borderlands 3

+Borderlands 4

+Borderlands 4 was released on September 12 2025 for PlayStation 5, Xbox Series X and Series S and Windows and is scheduled for release on Nintendo Switch 2 on October 3 2025.
+Borderlands 4 sold 2.5 million copies by September 22, 2025.
+The game features 4 playable vault hunters: Vex the Phase Siren, Rafa the Exo-Soldier, Amon the Forgeknight, and Harlowe the Gravitar.
+Borderlands 4 is the series's first "seamless" open world, with no loading screens.
+The game takes place on a new planet, Kairos.

 Spin-off games

 Borderlands Legends

 To coincide with the release of Borderlands 2, the iOS spin-off game Borderlands Legends was released on October 31, 2012, for iOS devices.
-It is more of a strategy game than a RPG and is played from a top-down perspective with players controlling all four Vault hunters from Borderlands.
+It is more of a strategy game than a role-playing video game and is played from a top-down perspective with players controlling all four Vault hunters from Borderlands.